Instructor: David Newton

 A grade of zero points will be assigned to any work done if a student has been found cheating.

 An "incomplete" will only be assigned as a final course grade when a serious illness or some other severe problem is encountered by the student.

 It is the responsibility of the student, not the instructor, to ensure being dropped or withdrawn from the course.

 Cheat sheets or note cards will be not allowed during exams or quizzes.
 The exams will not require detailed memorization of many equations.

 Your total exam score will be computed on the basis of a "weighted" average.
 Your highest exam score of the two exams given will be doubled and then added to the lower score.
-That sum will then be divided by three and will be your exam score.
+That sum will then be divided by three and will be your average midterm exam score.

 No grades will be posted.